 PICN Conference 2026

 The Rhode Island Plant Insect Community Network (RIPICN) will be hosting a one-day conference on March 7, 2026 (10:00 a.m. – 7:00 p.m.) at the Quonset ‘O’ Club in North Kingstown, RI.
-This is a RI Natural History Survey Science Conference.
 The conference aims to highlight Rhode Island’s biodiversity, with a particular focus on insects, native plants, and organisms connected to the plant-insect network.
-We welcome work being done in RI and out-of-state research that is relevant to RI.
+This is a RI Natural History Survey Science Conference, made possible by a generous grant from the One Hive Foundation.

 State of the Network